AshanGlenn94/AshanGlenn94/README.md

 Feel free to learn more about my portfolio via https://ashan.algorizin.com

-- 🔭 I’m currently working on ReactJS / React-Native personal projects
+- 🔭 I’m currently working on ReactJS + TypeScript / React-Native personal projects
-- 🌱 I’m currently learning React-Native, MongoDB, ExpressJS, NodeJS
+- 🌱 I’m currently learning React-Native, MongoDB, ExpressJS, NodeJS, TypeScript
 - 👯 I’m looking to collaborate on more projects on fullstack
 - 🤔 I’m looking for help with ideas and thoughts which I can improve on as a developer
 - 📫 How to reach me: LinkedIn / Email - ashanglenns@gmail.com